msw2005/Student-Education-Performance-Prediction-Using-Machine-Learning-main/README.md

 ## Model Training

 The machine learning model is trained using a supervised learning algorithm, such as a decision tree or random forest, to predict the math score based on the input features.
-The dataset is split into training and testing sets to evaluate the model's performance.
+The dataset is split into training and testing sets to evaluate the model's performance

 ## Results